Hussein-miracle/zuri-algorithm-task/README.md

 # zuri-algorithm-task
-my solutions to zuri js task
+the solutions to zuri js task